Arjun1999/ComputerGraphics_MiniProject/README.md

 # ComputerGraphics_MiniProject

 Controls:
-Keys WASD for avatar movement
+WASD for avatar movement
+Space for jump

+M to mount the avatar on the leader vehicle.
+U to unmount the avatar from the leader vehicle.

-Press Key Q to switch to avatar mode.\
+Q to switch to avatar mode.\
-Press Key C to switch to camera drone mode.
+C to switch to camera drone mode.
 Press arrow keys, I/O for movement.\
-Press Key R to reset camera.
+R to reset camera\

-Press Key F to switch the leader-follow mode on and off.
+F to switch the leader-follow mode on and off.